 Project Manager: Turner & Townsend, Oman and 21C Developments, UK

 BSM occupies a tight urban site in the capital city, and approved a phased masterplan to redevelop 75% of the entire campus over a 7 year period, providing modern world class facilities for this major international school.
 All stakeholders participated in a lengthy consultation exercise, before plans were begun, so that a wide-range of opinions could be taken into account.
 The design and delivery team needed to work “the better way” to implement the plans to the correct quality, on time, within budget, and safely: within a campus used everyday by 1200 students.
-The completion of phase 1 saw the Alliance Award 2016, and phase 2 will complete in 2017, leaving the last phase for 2018-2020.
+The completion of phase 1 saw the Alliance Award 2016, and phase 2 completed in 2018, leaving the last phase for 2018-2020.

 Alliance 2016: Distinction: Karawatha Forest Centre, Brisbane, Australia